3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/SV08_MAX_EXTRA_INSTRUCTIONS.md

 ## The first way is the safe way where these four commands will make your current file into a backup file ending in `.1` & then download the new files to use instead - RECOMMENDED!!

 You need ALL FOUR of these files!

+NOTE: If you have chosen not to use your filament buffer unit do not run this first command, filament_switch_sensor.py, skip to the second line.

 ```
 wget https://raw.githubusercontent.com/3DPrintDemon/DEMON-SV08MAX/refs/heads/main/DEMON_SV08_MAX_REPLACEMENT_FILES/filament_switch_sensor.py --backups=1
 ```
 ```
 wget https://raw.githubusercontent.com/3DPrintDemon/DEMON-SV08MAX/refs/heads/main/DEMON_SV08_MAX_REPLACEMENT_FILES/z_offset_calibration.py --backups=1
 ```

 ```
 wget https://raw.githubusercontent.com/3DPrintDemon/DEMON-SV08MAX/refs/heads/main/DEMON_SV08_MAX_REPLACEMENT_FILES/buffer_stepper.py --backups=1
 ```